0xNinjaCyclone/sshglow/modules/Empire/README.md

 # Empire modules
-1 - sshglow_enum module : for enumeration
+- sshglow_enum module : For enumeration
-2 - sshglow_exec module : for drop empire agent into accessible machines
+- sshglow_exec module : To drop empire agent into accessible machines

 # About
-the modules will load SSHGlow in victim memory and call SSHGlow Functions that perform the tasks
+the modules will load SSHGlow in victim memory and call SSHGlow Functions that perform the tasks\
-SSHGlowExec module can execute only normal commands and can drop empire agent in victim network over python or powershell stagers for that the module can targeting windows and linux and mac but the machine which load SSHGlow should be python3 installed already
+SSHGlowExec module can execute only normal commands and can drop empire agent into victim's network via python or powershell stagers therefore the module can targeting windows and linux and mac but the machine which load SSHGlow should be python3 installed already